 Her first clinical rotation during an internship at Union Hospital, in Union, N.J., was in family medicine, and she found she loved the variety of responsibilities, including providing primary care, caring for patients with chronic illnesses, suturing wounds, treating abscesses, and performing minor dermatological skin surgeries.
 She completed her training after a two-year family practice residency at Mountainside Hospital, in Montclair, N.J., in 1999.
 She joined Valley Health Medical Group in Dumont that same year and worked there until 2012.

 Dr. Biller says she enjoys the close relationships she forms with patients and their entire families.
 Allied Medical Associates' location in the New York metropolitan area brings a diverse patient population with all types of healthcare needs.
 She has a special interest in the diagnosis and treatment of mental and behavioral illnesses, including depression and anxiety.
 Dr. Biller is a certified laser physician who has worked with the Candela Gentle Yag laser system for treating unwanted hair and spider veins.
 She also served as a school physician for Bergenfield Public Schools before coming to Wayne."It was a great way to connect with younger people once they've outgrown their pediatric years but still need a physician during the preteen and adolescent years," she says.

-Married to a graduate of Wayne Valley High School and the mother of a daughter and son who also attend Wayne schools, Dr. Biller enjoys gardening, exercise, music of many genres, and reading whenever she can find the time.
+Married to a graduate of Wayne Valley High School and the mother of a daughter and son who also attends Wayne schools, Dr. Biller enjoys gardening, exercise, the music of many genres, and reading whenever she can find the time.